winnukem/pebble-sunclock/README.md

 # History

+2.4

+Remove sample JSON encodings from header comment of reverseGeoCode() in pebble-js-app.js.
+These comments (!) were preventing the iOS Pebble app from loading / running the Sunclock's Pebblekit JS, including its access to location / timezone data.

+Config page behavior is still incorrect under iOS, but at least the base watchface now works.

 2.3

 Fix a missing semi-colon flagged by jslint in pebble-js-app.js.
 Switch build from Pebble SDK v2.8 to v2.9.